laelbarlow/amoebae/README.md

 the author.

-AMOEBAE is useful for certain mid-scale comparative genomics studies that might otherwise require a much larger investment of repetitive manual/visual manipulation of data.
+AMOEBAE is useful for certain mid-scale comparative genomics studies that might otherwise require time-intensive and repetitive manual/visual manipulation of data.
 Webservices such as those provided by [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and [EMBL-EBI](https://www.ebi.ac.uk/Tools/hmmer/) provide a means to